dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/intro.md

 * A property is interpreted as a foreign key property if it's named *<navigation property name><primary key property name>* (for example, `StudentID` for the `Student` navigation property since the `Student` entity's primary key is `ID`).
 Foreign key properties can be named *<primary key property name>* (for example, `EnrollmentID` since the `Enrollment` entity's primary key is `EnrollmentID`).

 Conventional behavior can be overridden.
 For example, the table names can be explicitly specified, as shown earlier in this tutorial.
 The column names can be explicitly set.
 Primary keys and foreign keys can be explicitly set.
-This is shown in a later tutorial.

 ## Asynchronous code